DataDog/integrations-core/kafka/README.md

 ## Setup
 ### Installation

 The Agent's Kafka check is packaged with the Agent, so simply [install the Agent](https://app.datadoghq.com/account/settings#agent) on your Kafka nodes.

+If you need the newest version of the Kafka check, install the `dd-check-kafka` package; this package's check overrides the one packaged with the Agent.
+See the [integrations-core](https://github.com/DataDog/integrations-core#installing-the-integrations) repository for more details.

 The check collects metrics via JMX, so you'll need a JVM on each kafka node so the Agent can fork [jmxfetch](https://github.com/DataDog/jmxfetch).
 You can use the same JVM that Kafka uses.